-The East Bay Young Democrats (EBYD) is the East Bay’s largest Democratic organization for young forward-thinking Democrats of all backgrounds.
+The East Bay Young Democrats (EBYD) is the East Bay’s largest Democratic organization for young progressive Democrats.
 We are shaping the Democratic Party for the next generation and promoting the interests of young adults in local, state, and national politics.

-EBYD works to encourage young people in Alameda and Contra Costa counties to take an active role in their community through activism, policy, and politics.
-We aim to contribute to the growth and influence of the ideals and philosophy of the Democratic Party.
+EBYD works to encourage young people (from 14 to 35 years old) in Alameda and Contra Costa counties to take an active role in their community through activism, policy, and politics and contribute to the growth and influence of the ideals and philosophy of the Democratic Party.

 We strive to promote candidates, ballot measures, and policies that:

 - Advance economic, environmental, and social justice in all East Bay communities;

 - Help and empower young people and members of marginalized communities to be able to afford to live and thrive in the Bay Area.